 - Exploring effective funding, governance and ownership arrangements for national research infrastructures and how we should support sustainable, efficient and enabling investment in research infrastructure.

 Video from Ministers

-We are pleased with the response we have received to consultation on Te Ara Paerangi - Future Pathways Green Paper, which ran from October 2021 to March 2022.
-We received around 900 written submissions, while around 2,500 participants took part in our webinars and workshops.
+We are pleased with the response we have received on the consultation on Te Ara Paerangi - Future Pathways Green Paper, which ran from October 2021 to March 2022.
+We received 885 written submissions, while around 2,500 participants took part in our webinars and workshops.

 Between February and March 2022, we held 15 online workshops.
 This included 12 sessions with 2 on each of the 6 Green Paper topics, 2 separate senior leaders/managers sessions and 1 separate Early Career Researchers session.

 The summary report is provided in two parts: